Woodstock Opera House: History

 The Opera House was built in 1889 to house the library, council room, justice court, fire department and second floor auditorium for the City of Woodstock.
 The Patti Rosa Company provided the inaugural performance of Margery Daw on Thursday, September 4, 1890.

 The Opera House became McHenry County’s center for entertainment hosting touring vaudeville, minstrel and dramatic companies.

 When the traveling circuits disappeared in the early 20th century, the Opera House became the site for the Chicago-area's first, however short-lived, summer stock theatre.
 Presented by the Todd School for Boys, The Todd Theatre Festival of 1934 was a six-week summer festival organized by Orson Welles, a 1931 graduate of the school.
 Three plays were presented — Trilby, Hamlet and Tsar Paul — featuring Welles, Hilton Edwards and Micheál MacLiammóir of Dublin's Gate Theatre, Louise Prussing, Charles O'Neal and Constance Heron.
 The stage of the Woodstock Opera House was dedicated to Welles in 2013, and the Woodstock Opera House hosted an 80th anniversary celebration of the Todd Theatre Festival.

 In 1947, a group of citizens formed and supported the Woodstock Players.
-For several years the Players, provided acting experience for students graduation from the Goodman School.
-Now-famous personalities Paul Newman, Tom Bosley, Betsy Palmer, Geraldine Page, Shelley Berman and Lois Nettleton were among the more notable personalities.
+For several years the Players provided acting experience for students after graduating from the Goodman School.
+Paul Newman, Tom Bosley, Betsy Palmer, Geraldine Page, Shelley Berman and Lois Nettleton were among the more notable personalities.

 In 1968, the Town Square Players was established.
 They were incorporated as a non-profit organization in 1973.
 In 1974, the Woodstock Musical Theatre Company was founded and made the Opera House their home.
 In 2019, the companies merged to create Theatre 121 and still perform regular seasons at the Opera House every year.